 The Asset Tracing and Recovery Review: Switzerland

-Despite its small size (eight million inhabitants), Switzerland is a leading jurisdiction in asset recovery disputes, as there is rarely a global asset recovery case that does not have at least one Swiss element.
+Despite its small size (8 million inhabitants), Switzerland is a leading jurisdiction in asset recovery disputes, as there is rarely a global asset recovery case that does not have at least one Swiss element.

 It is therefore not surprising that a fair share of cross-border asset recovery disputes involve Swiss banks or financial intermediaries, or commodity trading companies, as assets, claims and evidence lie in Switzerland.

 Of particular importance is the commitment of the Swiss law enforcement authorities to investigate money laundering and to assist victims of crime when they participate as plaintiffs in criminal proceedings.
+A recent judgment of the Federal Court has also recognised the status of plaintiff of assignees of tort claims in the case of subsequent acts of money laundering, which opens new avenues for litigation funding.

 Legal rights and remedies